Decriminalization of sex work: France

-In 2016, the French federal government estimated that there were around 30,000 prostitutes in the country, and 93% of them were foreign.
+In 2016, the French government estimated that there were around 30,000 prostitutes in the country, and 93% of them were foreign.
 In April 2016, the French National Assembly passed a law that partially decriminalized sex work.
 While selling sex, loitering, and public soliciting by prostitutes is now legal, paying for sex carries a fine of around 1,500 euros.
 People found guilty of paying for sex may also have to complete an "awareness-raising course on the fight against the purchase of sexual acts".

 The French government also attempted to fight prostitution by providing compensation to sex workers who wanted to leave the sex industry.
 However, although the government hoped to help 600 prostitutes by 2018, only 55 sex workers signed up for the program.
 Some sex workers argue that the monthly stipend, which is 330 euros, is not enough money to make ends meet.

 The 2016 law has also resulted in increased violence against sex workers.
 Because of the heightened police presence, the sex work that does happen has been pushed off the streets and into areas with limited surveillance.
 This has created more dangerous conditions for prostitutes that continue to work.
 According to a survey conducted by the French NGO Médecins du Monde, 42% of percent of prostitutes in France say that they have been exposed to more violence since the law took effect in 2016.